-OS Terrain is the name given to Ordnance Survey's new range of height products that are due for release in 2013.
-These are three-dimensional models of the bare earth surface known as Digital Terrain Models (DTMs).
-The range will consist of:
+OS Terrain is the name given to Ordnance Survey's new range of height products.
+These are three-dimensional models of the bare earth surface known as digital terrain models (DTMs).
+The range currently consists of:

-- OS Terrain 5 a mid-resolution DTM, designed to be interoperable with our large-scale data; and - OS Terrain 50 a lower-resolution DTM product, designed for landscape visualisation and analysis over large areas.
-This is available through OS OpenDataTM.
+- OS Terrain 5, a mid-resolution DTM, designed to be interoperable with our large-scale data; and - OS Terrain 50, a lower-resolution DTM product, designed for landscape visualisation and analysis over large areas.
+This is available through OS OpenData[TM].

-OS Terrain 50
+OS Terrain 5

-OS Terrain 50 is published as both grid and contours each in a variety of formats.
-Both data types are created from the same source data and are supplied as 10 km by 10 km tiles.
+OS Terrain 5 is published as both grid and contours, each in a variety of formats.
+Both data types are created from the same source data and are supplied as 5 km by 5 km tiles.

-- OS Terrain 50 grid a grid of heighted points with regular 50 metre post spacing. - OS Terrain 50 contours a contour dataset of 10 metre interval standard contour polylines which includes, mean high and low water boundaries and spot heights.
+- OS Terrain 5 grid: a grid of heighted points with regular 5 metre post spacing. - OS Terrain 5 contours: a contour dataset of 5 metre interval standard contour polylines, which includes index contours at 25 m intervals, mean high and low water boundaries and spot heights.